-All online submissions will be submitted through Blackbaord and will be checked for plagiarism using TurnIt.com Plagiarism will not be tolerated.
-A student caught in this practice will be receive a zero in the course and reported to the Dean.
+All online submissions will be submitted through Blackboard and will be checked for plagiarism using TurnIt.com Plagiarism will not be tolerated.
+Cut and paste from web pages is considered plagiarism.
+All assignments are submitted through TurnIt.com that checks for plagiarism.
+A student caught in this practice will receive a zero in the course and reported to the Dean.